eurohat1984/FractalEurope/democracy.md

 However:
 * It's worth bearing in mind that EU membership isn't oppressive in the way that British Rule was
+* Temper that too with a context where executions were more common.
+The Irish Free state subsequently executed rebels including [Robert Erskine Childers](https://www.rte.ie/news/ireland/2022/1122/1337715-robert-erskine-childers/)

 ## Accountability
 *The EU Commission has no opposition*